caltechlibrary/cait/README.md

 [cait](https://github.com/caltechlibrary/cait) is a set of utilities written in the [Go](http://golang.org) language that work with and augment the [ArchivesSpace](http://archivesspace.org) API.

 + cait - a command line utility for ArchivesSpace interaction (basic CRUD operations and export)
-+ caitpage - a simple static page generator based on export ArchivesSpace content
++ caitpage - a simple static page generator based on exported ArchivesSpace content
 + caitindexer - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
 + caitserver - a web service providing public search services and content browsing
 + xlsximporter - a tool for turning Excel spreadsheets in .xlsx format into JSON files suitable for importing into ArchivesSpace